JuliaDataScience/JuliaDataScience/contents/dataframes_missing.md

 1. **`ismissing` function** applied to a filtering procedure (see @sec:filter_subset).

-The `dropmissing` function takes as first positional argument a `DataFrame`, and as an optional second argument either a single column or vector of columns by which columns you'll want to remove the missing data from.
+The `dropmissing` function takes as first positional argument a `DataFrame`, and as an optional second argument either a single column or a vector of columns by which you'll want to remove the missing data from.

-By default, if you do not specify column(s), as the second positional argument, it will remove any observation (row) that have `missing` values:
+By default, if you do not specify column(s), as the second positional argument, it will remove any observation (row) having `missing` values:

 ```jl
 # no columns # hide